Chloe Coscarelli: By Chloe

 In mid-2015, Coscarelli partnered with ESquared Hospitality to open the vegan fast casual restaurant By Chloe (stylized by CHLOE) on Bleecker Street in the West Village of New York City.
 By 2017 the chain comprised five locations in Brooklyn and Manhattan, with additional locations in Los Angeles, Providence, and Boston.
 In July 2017, Coscarelli was forced out by ESquared in an arbitration award after she filed suit in 2016 over control of the company.
 In December 2020, By Chloe filed for bankruptcy.

 In 2021, it was acquired by "a consortium of investors that already had stakes in the company," and rebranded as "Beatnic."

+CHLOE

+In July 2024, Coscarelli announced the opening of a new vegan restaurant named CHLOE in Greenwich Village, New York City.
+The new establishment is located at the original By Chloe site on Bleecker Street.
+This follows a legal dispute with her former parent company, ESquared Hospitality LLC, which led to her departure from By Chloe in 2017.

 Works

 In 2012, she published her first cookbook, Chloe's Kitchen, followed by Chloe's Vegan Desserts in 2013, Chloe's Vegan Italian Kitchen in 2014, and Chloe Flavor in 2018.
+Chloe's Vegan Desserts was named one of the 16 best vegan cookbooks for 2023 by Food & Wine, and VegNews listed both Chloe's Kitchen and Chloe’s Vegan Desserts as "Top 100 Vegan Cookbooks of All Time" in 2024.